annaesvensson/yellow-googlecalendar/README.md

 `Id` = public [Google calendar](https://calendar.google.com/)
 `Date` = start date, YYYY-MM-DD format
-`EntriesMax` = number of entries to show per events calendar, 0 for unlimited
+`Entries` = number of entries to show per events calendar

 You should know that the service provider collects personal data and uses cookies.